shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-07-25-blocks-lambda-and-procs-in-ruby.markdown

-#__How to use block?__
+## How to use block?

-#Case 1:

-__Passing a block to a function not as a function argument : Use 'yield' to access__
+__Case 1: Passing a block to a function not as a function argument : Use 'yield' to access__

 if a block is passed to a function , function can run it's code using yield.
-If at the time of calling the function, block is not passed then accessing the block would throw exception.So the better way is to check before using that block is passed or not in the function and to check this you can use __block_given?__ .Check the below examples for better understanding.
+If at the time of calling the function, block is not passed then accessing the block would throw exception.
+So the better way is to check before using that block is passed or not in the function and to check this you can use __block_given?__ .
+Check the below examples for better understanding.

 {% highlight ruby %}